edunham/resume/README.md

 Job Search Links
 ================

+* [We Work Remotely](https://weworkremotely.com/) has remote tech industry jobs
+* [Europe Remotely](http://europeremotely.com/) weekly update on jobs for remoties in European time zones
-[We Work Remotely](https://weworkremotely.com/) has remote tech industry jobs [whitetruffle](https://www.whitetruffle.com) seems to aggregate mostly smaller, startup-type tech opportunities [ziprecruiter](https://www.ziprecruiter.com/jobs) is an aggregator that covers categories outside of tech, but doesn't appear to have a very fine-grained search within categories
+* [whitetruffle](https://www.whitetruffle.com) seems to aggregate mostly
+  smaller, startup-type tech opportunities
+* [ziprecruiter](https://www.ziprecruiter.com/jobs) is an aggregator that
+  covers categories outside of tech, but doesn't appear to have a very fine-grained search within categories

-[Hired](https://hired.com/signup) is a poorly-named but seemingly well-executed system wherein your profile goes in a marketplace for a week and companies sort of bid on you.
+* [Hired](https://hired.com/signup) is a poorly-named but seemingly well-executed system wherein your profile goes in a marketplace for a week and companies sort of bid on you.

 Portland-specific job aggregators
 =================================